Meta-Dusk/CPE106L-Group10-Project/README.md

 To assist elderly individuals or those with accessibility challenges in scheduling transportation with local volunteers or service providers.

 ---
+## 📦 Pre-requisites

+- You must have Python>=3.13.5, for compatibility.
+- As for the dependencies (modules/libraries) used, refer to the launcher (when running `launch.py`).

 ## 🖥 How to Run the Project